The person who administers NetSuite for your organization is the key contact for NetSuite and your users. This person:

 Complete access to the Setup Manager, the path to common administrator tasks

-The Administrator role is available in the list of roles on the Manage Roles page, however, since you cannot customize the Administrator role, the Customize and Edit buttons are not available.
-The Administrator role page shows all permissions in the system assigned with Full access level, or the highest access level available for the given permission, and it provides a quick and easy way to see all users who have the Administrator role assigned.
+The Administrator role is available in the list of roles on the Manage Roles page.
+However, since you cannot customize the Administrator role, the Customize and Edit buttons are not available.
+The Administrator role page shows all permissions in the system assigned with Full access level, or the highest access level available for the given permission.
+This provides a quick and easy way to see all users who have the Administrator role assigned.

 Several administration permissions are separate from the Administrator role so that they can be assigned to non-administrator roles.
 For more information, see Separate Administration Permissions.